 Specifically, food waste takes up to more than 40% of a typical hotel’s solid waste.
-As almost all kinds of food waste can be composted into fertilizer and it is a much better way compared with just throwing the excess away.
-Hence, more and more hotels are applying this practice and educating the employees of its uses and benefits.
+As almost all kinds of food waste can be composted into fertilizer and it is a much better way compared to just throwing the excess away.
+Hence, more and more hotels are applying this practice and educating employees about its uses and benefits.

 In conclusion, why should hotels initiate green programs now?
 Simply because it is the right thing to do!
-In addition to satisfying changing customer demand and reducing energy costs, the green programs for hospitality are crucial to the current state of the environment.
-Without doubt, sustainability mustbe a major consideration in hotel operations.
+In addition to satisfying changing customer demand and reducing energy costs, green programs for hospitality are crucial to the current state of the environment.
+Without a doubt, sustainability must be a major consideration in hotel operations.